 - If you wish to take equivalent to 400 level papers on exchange:

 a.
-Discuss this with the Head of Department
+Discuss this with the Department of Geography's Student Exchange Advisor: Dr Wayne Stephenson

 b.
 Check suitable destinations with an Exchange Adviser